arpitakarkera/frugal-doodle/README.md

 [![FrugalDoodle Demo](https://img.youtube.com/vi/0lmdjr6WG8Q/0.jpg)](https://www.youtube.com/watch?v=0lmdjr6WG8Q&feature=youtu.be)

 ## Use Instructions
 The user draws on any flat surface with a pen/pencil having detectable coloured tip.
 A smartphone running our application is placed above the drawing area with the camera facing the surface.
 The smartphone app will be communicating with the desktop app through a WiFi network.
 User's pen tip movements will be traced by the application.
 Whatever the user scribbles on the surface will be drawn by the desktop app on the screen.
-The desktop app also includes options for changing colours, erasing, changing the size of the tip, clear screen, etc. The user can switch between writing and hovering mode pressing a specific key.
+The desktop app also includes options for changing colours, erasing, changing the size of the tip, clear screen, etc. The user can switch between writing and hovering mode by pressing and releasing left-mouse key respectively.
 Thus, allowing the user to use an interactive digital pen and display the notes of the tutor without any extra hardware.

 ## Prerequisites
 * Desktop/Laptop